chandan989/StrideOn/README.md

 4. **Secure Banking**: When players choose to bank their progress, results are cryptographically verified and settled on-chain
 5. **Reward Distribution**: Daily automated process distributes VERY tokens to top performers using smart contracts

-### What Makes Signify Mainnet Special?
+### What Makes verychain Mainnet Special?

-**Signify Mainnet** serves as our production blockchain infrastructure, chosen for its gaming-optimized features:
+**verychain Mainnet** serves as our production blockchain infrastructure, chosen for its gaming-optimized features:
 - **High Throughput**: Processes thousands of transactions per second for smooth gameplay
 - **Low Latency**: Block finality in seconds rather than minutes for responsive gaming
 - **Minimal Costs**: Gas fees low enough to enable frequent micro-transactions